fulstak/rhombus-wiki/content/learn/staking/pools.md

 In order to be as secure as possible, Proof-of-Stake blockchains need to both have as many coins being staked as possible and as many staking nodes online as possible.
 The reason behind this is actually similar to [Proof of Work's 51% attack](https://www.investopedia.com/terms/1/51-attack.asp) where an attacker could get full control over the blockchain if he held more than 50% of all the hashing power (mining power) on the network.

-On Particl, this attack vector is still possible, although a bit different. **For such an exploit to be successful, an attacker, like a malicious pool operator, would need to be in possession of more than 50% of all staking coins.** This is the reason you should always be careful not to delegate your staking power to a pool that already holds a considerably high amount of staking weight.
+On Rhombus, this attack vector is still possible, although a bit different. **For such an exploit to be successful, an attacker, like a malicious pool operator, would need to be in possession of more than 50% of all staking coins.** This is the reason you should always be careful not to delegate your staking power to a pool that already holds a considerably high amount of staking weight.

 {{< hint alert >}}
-**The Particl team is not responsible for the management, user support, and debugging of any pool.**\
+**The Rhombus team is not responsible for the management, user support, and debugging of any pool.**\
 While we will offer support for the cold staking pool code itself, we won’t be offering support for any of its implementation made by third-parties; this responsibility should lie within the pool operator himself.
 {{< /hint >}}